sankalpsrv/Schematise/README.md

 [x] Make a draft version of the app for review at the Hackday which will work on a representative set and generate compliances in Markdown/Text format.

-[] Find a teammember before 15th.
+[-] Find a teammember before 15th.

+[] Need to make a way to parse the templates that could be uploaded by the user.

-[] Update project page on hasgeek continuously.
+[x] Update project page on hasgeek continuously.

 [] Identify the correct chunking strategy for RAG.
 Share approaches as notebook.

-[] Test different LLMs described in the section above for their accuracy.
+[x] Test different LLMs described in the section above for their accuracy.
 Share results in separate folder as Jupyter Notebooks.

 [] Upload the models as fine-tuned models once satisfactory performance is achieved.

-~Work on representing knowledge graphs, and identify further Natural Language Processing tasks.~

 [] Identify a way to benchmark or validate the performance of an LLM.